pboxx/FVModSync/README.md

 Notes for modders
 --
-* CSV files should only include records that you have edited -- no unchanged game content
+* Mods should only include data that you have edited -- **no unchanged game content**.
+Having unchanged game content in your mod means you're prone to override somebody else's mod with the original, thus effectively breaking their mod (or vice versa).
 * Leave the header intact in CSV files; FVModSync will ignore the first line
 * When you have custom scripts, include a /scripts/include.lua snippet listing only your scripts; those entries will be added to (Game Folder)/scripts/include.lua
 * Mods should be distributed in a folder that is equivalent to the game root folder, using the same directory structure as the game.
 (Mod Folder)/mods/coolmod/cfg/funky/things.csv will be copied to (Game Folder)/cfg/funky/things.csv, for example.